What is enrichment?

 Cleaning and Replacement Strategy:

-• Dogs’ Toys and Puzzles: Toys like Kong chew toys, puzzle feeders, and ropes were washed daily.
+- Dogs’ Toys and Puzzles: Toys like Kong chew toys, puzzle feeders, and ropes were washed daily.
 Rubber and plastic items were cleaned with pet-safe disinfectant, rinsed thoroughly, and air-dried.
-Fabric toys were laundered on a regular basis.
-The team ensured toys were completely dry before returning them to prevent the growth of mould.
+Fabric toys were laundered regularly.
+The team ensured toys were completely dry before returning them to prevent mould growth.

-• Rotation of Toys: To maintain novelty and prevent boredom, the team also began rotating toys weekly.
+- Rotation of Toys: To maintain novelty and prevent boredom, the team also began rotating toys weekly.
 Each dog or cat was given a different set of toys each week to keep them engaged and excited about their environment.
-This also allowed toys to be cleaned and dried properly while other toys were in use.
+This also allowed toys to be cleaned and dried properly while other toys were used.

-• The team regularly replaced enrichment items that were too worn to be safely used.
+- The team regularly replaced enrichment items that were too worn to be safely used.
 They sourced new toys through donations and partnerships with local pet stores.
-Additionally, they made use of DIY enrichment by creating new toys from household items, such as cardboard boxes or toilet paper rolls for the cats and small animals.
+Additionally, they used DIY enrichment by creating new toys from household items, such as cardboard boxes or toilet paper rolls for the cats and small animals.

 Outcome: